awsdocs/aws-proton-user-guide/doc_source/ag-env-delete.md

 You can delete an AWS Proton environment by using the AWS Proton console or the AWS CLI\.

 **Note**
 You can't delete an environment that has any associated component\.
-To delete such an environment, you should first delete all components running in the environment\.
+To delete such an environment, you should first delete all components that are running in the environment\.
 For more information about components, see [AWS Proton components](ag-components.md)\.

 ------
 #### [ AWS Management Console ]